Epigenetic theories of homosexuality: Twin studies

 Identical twins have nearly identical DNA, which leads to the perceived conclusion that all identical twins are either heterosexual or homosexual.
 However, it is evident that this is not the case, consequently leaving a gap in the explanation for homosexuality.
-A "gay" gene does not produce homosexuality.
-Rather, epigenetic modifications act as temporary "switches" that regulate how the genes are expressed.
+Epigenetic modifications act as temporary "switches" that regulate how the genes are expressed.
 Of the pairs of identical twins in which one twin is homosexual, the other twin, despite having the same genome, only has a 20-50% chance of being homosexual as well.
 This leads to the hypothesis that homosexuality is created by something else rather than the genes.
 Epigenetic transformation allows the on and off switching of certain genes, subsequently shaping how cells respond to androgen signaling, which is critical in sexual development.

 Another example of epigenetic consequences is evident in multiple sclerosis in monozygotic (identical) twins.
 There are pairs of twins that are discordant with multiple sclerosis and do not both show the trait.
 After gene testing, it was suggested that DNA was identical and that epigenetic differences contributed to the gene difference between identical twins.

 Effects of fetal androgen exposure

 While in the fetal stages, hormonal influences of androgen, specifically testosterone, cause feminine qualities in regard to sexual development in females and masculine qualities in males.
 In typical sexual development, females are exposed to minimal amounts of testosterone, thus feminizing their sexual development, while males are typically exposed to high levels of testosterone, which masculinize their development.
 Epi-marks play a critical role in this development by acting as a buffer between the fetus and androgen exposure.
-Moreover, they predominantly protect XY fetuses from androgen underexposure while protecting XX fetuses from androgen overexposure.
-However, when androgen overexposure happens in XX fetuses, research suggests they can show masculinized behavior in comparison to females who undergo normal levels of androgen exposure.
+Moreover, they predominantly protect male fetuses from androgen underexposure while protecting female fetuses from androgen overexposure.
+However, when androgen overexposure happens in female fetuses, research suggests they can show masculinized behavior in comparison to females who undergo normal levels of androgen exposure.
 The research also suggests that excess androgen exposure in females led to reduced heterosexual interest in adulthood than did females with normal levels of androgen.